arctop/android-sdk/README.md

 #### Binding to the service

 The SDK revolves around a single service entry point that your application will need to bind to.
-Note that Neuos service currently allows only 1 app to connect at a time, so make sure you have only 1 app binding to the SDK at any time.
+Note that Arctop service currently allows only 1 app to connect at a time, so make sure you have only 1 app binding to the SDK at any time.

 In order to perform the bind, you will need to declare that your application will query the service package.
 This is done by adding this snippet into your *AndroidManifest.XML*